uci-inf-133/a2-tweets-ethanvotran20/readme.txt

   - Math.js
 - MDN references for JavaScript/RegExp and Date formatting
 - https://www.w3schools.com/typescript/
+- AI assistance with coding structure and syntax through Cursor

 4. What classmates or other individuals did you consult as part of this assignment?
 What did you discuss?